 In summary, body weight influences glucose.
 The energy in glucose circulates with the blood flow inside the body.
-If we have excessive energy within the blood flow, it can damage internal organs and cause various types of complications.
-From this study, the 9-year biomarker data are further grouped into three identical triple-year sub-periods.
-Here is the energy ratio for every 3 periods as follows:
+If we have excessive energy within the blood flow, it can damage internal organs and cause various types of complications, including CVD and other heart diseases.

+From this study of the 9-year biomarker data which are further grouped into three identical triple-year sub-periods, the energy ratio for each period is as follows:

-- (1) Energy ratio using VGT method: 100%, 50%, and 21% - (2) Energy ratio using Frequency method: 100%, 37%, and 34%
+- (1) Energy ratio using VGT method: eAG loop area ratio = 100%, 12%, and 8%; BW loop area ratio = 100%, 13%, and 10% - (2) Energy ratio using Frequency method: both eAG and BW area ratio = 100%, 10%, and 11%

 These two energy ratios have similar patterns of continuous reduction when his body weight and glucose conditions improve.
+The most crucial fact is that his CVD risk was significantly reduced when his eAG decreased below 120 mg/dL and his BW dropped down to around 173 lbs. in Y2016-Y2017.